brettplarson/nuctestlab/README.md

 Both have had Ubuntu 18.04 server setup with the username *brett* with no extra setup (besides the SSH keys cloned from Launchpad :)).
 One NUC is a master node and two NUCs are setup as "workers".
 Gitlab is used as the git repository.
 Possibly it will be mirrored to Github.
-Development and Ansible master is done via a Windows desktop using VSCode WSL integration.
+Development and the Ansible controller is done via a Windows desktop using VSCode WSL integration.
 Currently nodeports are used to access the cluster.

 ## Setup